TheFischerLab/FLEXR-GUI/README.md

 git clone https://github.com/TheFischerLab/FLEXR-GUI.git
 ```

 3. Move the contents of `FLEXR-GUI` into the Coot1 Python directory.

-For example on M1 Macs, with:
+For example on M1 Macs, where `<version>` is the Coot1 version you installed:

 ```
 cp -r ./FLEXR-GUI/* /opt/homebrew/Cellar/coot/<version>/lib/python3.11/site-packages/coot
 ```